White Trash with Money

-White Trash with Money is the tenth studio album by American country music artist Toby Keith.
-It was released on April 11, 2006 by Show Dog Nashville.
-This was Keith's first album for the label after DreamWorks Records went out of business.
+White Trash with Money is the tenth studio album by American country music artist Toby Keith, released on April 11, 2006, by Show Dog Nashville.
+It was Keith's first album for the label after DreamWorks Records went out of business.
 The album was distributed by Universal Music Group Nashville, the owner of Keith's catalog up to that point.
 The album shipped platinum, meaning one million or more units were distributed to outlets ahead of its release.

 It features 12 tracks, including 3 "Bus songs".
 Keith wrote or co-wrote all of the songs; co-writing credits go to his longtime writing partner, his friend Scotty Emerick, with several tracks also being co-written by Dean Dillon.
 Keith co-produced the album with Lari White.
 Three singles were released from it: "Get Drunk and Be Somebody", "A Little Too Late" and "Crash Here Tonight", which reached #3, #2, and #15, respectively, on the Hot Country Songs charts, making this the first studio album of Keith's career since 1997's Dream Walkin' not to produce any number one hits.